How to Build a Garden Bench

 Make this attractive, comfortable garden bench.
 We show you how to build it with simple biscuit joinery.

 IntroductionAssemble this attractive, comfortable garden bench.
 We show you how to build it so it's strong and durable, using a simple biscuit joinery technique.

-Round up the tools and materials I spent about $95 for the lumber for this bench.
+This simple but handsome bench is comfortable and just plain easy to build and uses only biscuits and screws, the simplest types of joinery.
+Still, the bench is surprisingly strong.
+We spent about $95 for the lumber for this bench.
 You may have to buy more lumber to get knot-free pieces, so your cost may vary.
-You’ll find everything you need to build this bench at your local home center or lumberyard.
+You’ll find everything you need to build this garden bench at your local home center or lumberyard.
 Refer to the Materials List, then choose the lumber carefully to avoid large knots.